 The system then measures the concentration of the isolated bacteria.
 Based on this measurement, bacteria are diluted in a suitable growth medium to produce an appropriate inoculum for AST.
 A controlled inoculum is an important prerequisite for obtaining stable data, the risk otherwise is that the MIC value could be affected by the bacteria concentration, producing incorrect results.

 A subset of the sample is also diluted in a separately enriched growth medium to facilitate AST of organisms that require special growth conditions (fastidious organisms).
 The capacity to simultaneously handle both types of organisms means that the analysis can begin without knowing bacterial ID, which saves time.
-The two different inoccula are loaded into culturing chambers prefilled with antibiotics, through centralized filling ports in the disc by the instrument’s pipetting robot.
+The two different inoccula are loaded into culturing chambers prefilled with antimicrobials, through centralized filling ports in the disc by the instrument’s pipetting robot.

 The AST disc is incubated in a temperature-controlled part of the instrument and the culturing chambers are read at even intervals by a high-speed, high-resolution optical detection system.

 An image analysis algorithm continuously evaluates the collected images to quantify the accumulated bacterial biomass in the culturing chambers.
-When the incubation is completed, time-dependent bacterial biomass curves are compiled for each antibiotic type and concentration.
+When the incubation is completed, time-dependent bacterial biomass curves are compiled for each antimicrobial type and concentration.

 Ready to explore the AST solution for all needs?